-Partial funding for the multispectral imaging required that this part of the project proceed quickly.
+Partial funding for the multispectral imaging required that it proceed quickly.
 These funds resulted from unfortunate circumstances.
 Ross Scaife, a well-known scholar of Digital Humanities, died unexpectedly.
 He was a Principle Investigators (PI) and sole humanities scholar on a grant from the National Science Foundation (IIS-0535003) called EDUCE (Enhanced Digital Unwrapping for Conservation and Exploration).
-Ross, a Classicist, had desired to digitally unroll Herculaneum scrolls reduced to near ash when Mt.
+Ross worked with Brent Seales, Director of the University of Kentucky's Center for Visualization and Virtual Environments, to attempt digitally unrolling Herculaneum scrolls damaged when Mt.
 Vesuvius erupted.
-He had solicited the help of Brent Seales, Director of the University of Kentucky's Center for Visualization and Virtual Environments, to attempt digitally unrolling Herculaneum scrolls damaged when Mt.
-Vesuvius erupted.
 After Ross's death, Brent had become stuck on the digital unwrapping and was trying to find a way to use the remaining money from the grant so as not to lose it.
 He decided to try to digitize manuscripts.
 Brent learned about my potential project with Lichfield and approached me, at first needing a backup project.
 He was working with another Classics scholar, Christopher Blackwell, but Chris was having difficulties finalizing an agreement for an imaging project.
-Without Ross, the grant needed a scholar like myself who could put together a digital project.
+Without Ross, the grant needed a scholar who could put together a digital project.
 The imaging at Lichfield Cathedral is a fitting way to honor the memory of Ross, particularly with me having recently arrived at the University of Kentucky.
 Ross is best remembered at the University of Kentucky for his kind heart, generous spirit, and advocacy for the Digital Humanities.
 His memory lives on in this project.